google/goexpect/README.md

 The SendTimeout set timeout on the `Send` command, without timeout the `Send` command will wait forewer for the expecter process.

+### BufferSize

+The BufferSize option provides a mechanism to configure the client io buffer size in bytes.

 ## Basic Examples